 Our goal is to find a method to securely attach auricular prostheses when the surgical implant method is used.
 The purpose is to design and fabricate an attachment to augment the magnetic components currently used to retain silicone auricular prostheses.
 The current bar-clip and magnetic techniques both have disadvantages.
-The objective is to incorporate a passive locking mechanism to safeguard the prosthetic ear from complete dislodgement due to a posterior or anterior applied force.
+The objective is to incorporate a passive locking mechanism to safeguard the prosthetic ear from complete dislodgement due to posterior, anterior, superior and inferior applied forces.
 Additionally, when the locking mechanism is not engaged, minimal effort should be required to remove and attach the ear to the surgical implants.